JawThrow/ICSPCodec/README.md

 ![image](https://user-images.githubusercontent.com/36951642/57705527-12468580-769f-11e9-9312-a06ecd36a4b4.png)

 #### Motion Compensation
-In ICSP Codec, motion compensation is to make prediction blocks using motion vectors.
-Also, the process to make differential blocks(current block - prediction block) are included in motion compensation.
+In ICSP Codec, motion compensation is to make prediction blocks using motion vectors and to make differential blocks(current block - prediction block) in results.
+Differential blocks are used to other encode/decode process like DCT, Quantization, entropy coding process.

-### DCT Transformation & Quantization
+### DCT
+Discrete Cosine Transform(DCT) decomposes a signal for time or spatial domain into frequency components such as Fourier transform.
+That is, DCT transforms the image of the spatial domain into the frequency domain.
+When the image is transformed by DCT, it is decomposed DC(direct current) components having a frequency of 0 and sixty-three AC(alternating current) components having a frequency.
+Since most image are composed of a large number of low frequency components and a few high frequency components, when DCT is applied to image, most of energy is concentrated in DC and a few AC components having low frequency, AC of high frequency has a relatively low energy.
+This phenomenon is called 'Energy compaction' which is very widely used in the video compression field. <br/>
+ICSP codec supports 8x8 block unit Discrete Cosine Transformation(DCT).
+A 8x8 image block is decomposed one DC(direct current) component which is having a frequency of 0 and sixty-three AC(alternating current) components having a frequency.

 Discrete Cosine Transformation, Energy compaction, Quantity of certain 2D cosine frequency, AC/DC coefficients table, divide the coeffieient by QstepAC, QstepDC.

+### Quantization

 ### Entropy Coding
 ZigZag reordering, Huffman coding in ICSP Codec.